 Cadillac Escala Concept

-The Escala is a concept vehicle from General Motors’ Cadillac brand.
-Unveiled in August of 2016, the Escala concept is “the next evolution of Cadillac design and previews the craftsmanship and technology being developed for many future models” while also previewing “the design and technical ideas driving the next phase of Cadillac’s ongoing expansion”.
+The Escala is a concept vehicle from General Motors’ Cadillac brand that represents “the next evolution of Cadillac design and previews the craftsmanship and technology being developed for many future models”.
+The concept also previews “the design and technical ideas driving the next phase of Cadillac’s ongoing expansion”.

 According to global Cadillac president, Johan de Nysschen, Escala is a concept car with two very clear objectives.